2023 Bertha

 Bruno Martins Morais is a lawyer and an anthropologist with experience in socio-environmental law, and specializations in supply chain compliance, transnational environmental crimes and violations of the rights of traditional peoples.
 He holds a BA in Law and a Master's degree in Social Anthropology from the University of São Paulo, and is a doctoral candidate in Socio-Environmental Law at the Pontifical Catholic University of Paraná.
 He works as an activist and legal advisor to community-based and civil society organizations.

-With the support of Bertha Foundation, and in partnership with Indigenous organizations, Bruno intends to research the pressure of grain monocultures on Indigenous territories.
+With the support of Bertha Foundation, and in partnership with Indigenous organizations, Bruno researched the pressure of grain monocultures on Indigenous territories.
 In the 1970s, the military dictatorship promoted the expansion of grain crops over Indigenous territories as a policy of integration of these peoples into national society.
 These policies undermined food sovereignty and spread hunger.
 The Bolsonaro administration reclaimed this same project, announcing partnerships with Indigenous people in a modernization agenda that would bring these populations out of “backwardness”.
-At the same time, Brazil has registered an increase of 14 million people living below the hunger line.
-Bruno wants to investigate the situation of food security in Indigenous territories, its relationship with international supply chains, deforestation and climate change.
+At the same time, Brazil registered an increase of 14 million people living below the hunger line.
+Bruno investigated the situation of food security in Indigenous territories, its relationship with international supply chains, deforestation and climate change.

 Tharma Pillai